StarsThu2016/tractor_private/README.md

 * Patch 2: if the first player makes a special play with singles and the following players cover by TRUMP, the rank of the hand is determined by the max of singles.
 * Patch 3: in a 3-deck game, if first player plays 5566, the following player with 2389777 must play 77.
 * Patch 4: if a special play fails, the player plays the smallest bad component.
+* Patch 5: the bonus for non-declare team is based on the largest component.
+Single = "*2", double = "*4", triple = "*8".
 * Change the background music to "find a friend".
 * Change the background image to a prettier one.